How to setup Grafana for high availability

 Setting up Grafana for high availability is fairly simple.
 It comes down to two things:

-- Use a shared database for multiple grafana instances.
+- Use a shared database for storing dashboard, users, and other persistent data

 Configure multiple servers to use the same database

-First you need to do is to setup mysql or postgres on another server and configure Grafana to use that database.
+First, you need to do is to setup MySQL or Postgres on another server and configure Grafana to use that database.
 You can find the configuration for doing that in the [database] section in the grafana config.
 Grafana will now persist all long term data in the database.
-It also worth considering how to setup the database for high availability is out of scope for this guide.
+How to configure the database for high availability is out of scope for this guide.
 We recommend finding an expert on for the database your using.

 The second thing to consider is how to deal with user sessions and how to configure your load balancer infront of Grafana.
 Grafana support two says of storing session data locally on disk or in a database/cache-server.
-If you want to store sessions on disk which works fine if you use
+If you want to store sessions on disk you can use